Medication Search - Elmiron

 Children: The safety and effectiveness of pentosan polysulfate for children and adolescents younger than 18 years has not been established.
 Its use by this age group is not recommended.

-What other drugs could interact with the Elmiron medication?
+What other drugs could interact with Elmiron?

 There may be an interaction between pentosan polysulfate and any of the following: